slashingweapon/as-perod/Lemonfall.md

 This is another of the original buildings dating back hundreds of years, once a very large manor house.
 It was rennovated with a great deal of Elven workmanship and then sold to the one person Andronicus knew would take excellent care of it: madam Aegianne.
 Elven architecture and stylings instantly became fashionable, and continue to have an impact on life in the valley.

 The finest establishment for many miles around, this tavern offers a soft bed, good food, fine wine, pleasurable company, and gambling.
 Many nights there are bards or other forms of entertainment.
-It is run by the madam [[perod-secrets:Aegianne|Aegianne]], who makes sure the best and richest people in the county are well taken care of.
+It is run by the madam [Aegianne](perod-secrets:Aegianne.html), who makes sure the best and richest people in the county are well taken care of.
 It isn't just men who come to the Blue Fruit.
 Any travelers with sufficient means and a desire for good food and bedding might stop here.
 If you have the coin, Aegianne has what you need.

 == Blemming's Goods ==